secanakbulut/snake/README.md

 # snake

-classic snake on a canvas. arrow keys, eat food, do not run into yourself.
+classic snake on a canvas. arrow keys, gets faster as you grow.

 built this one weekend. no libraries, just html, css and a canvas.
 24x24 grid, snake starts at length 3, food spawns in random empty cells, eating it adds a segment. hit a wall or yourself and it ends.